sergio11/document_search_engine_architecture/README.md

 ## Main Goals

-* It should have a fast and efficient search, providing the same search experience as Google Search.
+* It should have a fast and efficient search, providing the same search experience as others engine search.
 * All text in documents (including their content) must be extracted and indexed.
 * The architecture should be scalable, it must use technological references in the movement of data.
 * It should be able to handle a large number of files of various formats and some quite large.